One Opinion Is Worth a Thousand Aggregations

 The post that says, "No, microservices are a bad idea here, and here’s why," has value precisely because it commits.
 It risks being wrong.
 That risk is the feature.
 A real point of view has skin in the game.

 I’m not claiming to be an all-knowing expert.
 I’m a Sales Engineer writing about things I find interesting.
 Sometimes I’ll be right.
 Sometimes I’ll be confidently wandering through the fog.
-But that’s still better than pretending every topic needs a perfectly balanced shrug.
+But on some topics, I’d still rather hear from the person who has actually lived it than from the world’s neatest synthesis engine.

 So yes, this is me restarting the blog.
 Write the post.
 Pick a side.
 Let it have elbows.